 South Australian Tourism Commission

 As South Australia’s peak tourism body, SATIC’s role is to engage the tourism industry in all of the processes that shape our State’s tourism future.
 Built on member’s input, to represent, advance and further the interests of its members and the industry, SATIC aims to facilitate a positive business environment and to ensure a sustainable future for tourism in South Australia.
-SATIC provides a range of support services, resources and assistance to its members such as training, accreditation, certification, awards, business to business networks, communication and information.
+SATIC provides a range of support services, resources and assistance to its members, including training, accreditation, certification, awards, business to business networks, communication and information.

 South Australian Wine Industry Association

-The South Australian Wine Industry Association Incorporated is the peak body representing the wine grape growers and winery interests of the state.
+The South Australian Wine Industry Association Incorporated (SAWIA) is the peak body representing the wine grape growers and winery interests of the state.
 The association’s core functions are to provide leadership and strategy, to represent the industry and lobby on its behalf, and to provide advisory services to members.
 The association also provides wine appreciation courses through its National Wine Education & Training Centre (NWETC).

 SAWIA partners with Food South Australia on special projects including joint education and training opportunities, and consumer events promoting South Australian wine and food experiences and brands.
 In 2011 and 2012, the NWETC collaborated with Food South Australia in 2011 and 2012 at the Royal Adelaide Show Cellar Door Experience, introducing food pairing into the wine presentations.
 More recently, SAWIA and Food South Australia have collaborated to present a financial training workshop for food, beverage and wine businesses.